hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/00-Introduction.md

 Each function will need to consider how it handles data to marshal into the format needed for the ledger.

 Ensure that each function ensures that any initial state is correct.
-For example before transfering an asset from Alice to Bob, ensure that Alice does own the asset.
+For example before transferring an asset from Alice to Bob, ensure that Alice does own the asset.

 ### Creation Functions

-Consider in the create function if you want to pass in the indiviual data elements, or a fully formed object.
+Consider in the create function if you want to pass in the individual data elements, or a fully formed object.
 This is largely a matter of personal preference; remember though that any unique identifier must be created outside of the smart contract.
 Any form of random choice or other non-deterministic process can not be used.

 Often there are extra elements of data (such as the submitting organization) that need to be added.

 ### Retrieval

-It is a good idea to think ahead of the types of retrival operations that are needed.
+It is a good idea to think ahead of the types of retrieval operations that are needed.
 Can the key structure be created to allow for range queries?

 If rich queries are required, aim to make these as simple as possible and include indexes.
 Also ensure that if you wish to do a rich query that involves the same data as the 'key' that it is included in the JSON structure.